Majorana edge and end states in planar Josephson junctions: Results

 As indicated by Eq.~(\ref{eq-qvec}), when the wave vectors are real, they increase with the chemical potential, leading to shorter wavelengths for the propagating modes and faster oscillations in the probability density of the edge-like MSs.
 This behavior is evident in Figs.~\ref{fig7}(a)–(d), which display the probability density for junctions with chemical potentials of 4~meV, 6~meV, 12~meV, and 15~meV, respectively.

 Due to their distinct localization characteristics, end-like and edge-like MSs can yield different experimental outcomes.
 Understanding the behavior and properties of these states is, therefore, crucial for correctly interpreting their experimental detection.
 For instance, the sharp contrast in the zero-bias conductance peak (ZBCP) observed in Josephson junctions (JJs) when the superconducting phase is changed from $\phi = 0$ to $\phi = \pi$ \cite{hart2014induced} could be related to a transition between edge-like and end-like MSs.
 At $\phi = 0$, edge-like MSs exhibit reduced probability density beneath the contact, leading to a smaller ZBCP amplitude.
 Conversely, at $ \phi = \pi$, end-like MSs have a larger probability density below the contact, resulting in a more prominent ZBCP amplitude.
-Moreover, because edge-like MSs extend along the entire junction edges, they could act as global interconnects, enabling coupling between distant MSs.
-This coupling can be controlled by switching between edge-like and end-like MSs, offering a potential mechanism for modulating interactions in topological quantum devices.
+Moreover, because edge-like MSs extend along the junction edges, they could act as global interconnects, enabling coupling between distant MSs.
+This coupling can be controlled by switching between edge-like and end-like MSs, offering a mechanism for modulating interactions in topological quantum devices and potentially enabling braiding and fusion operations.
+Figure \ref{fig8} illustrates how transitions to edge-like Majorana states (MSs) can be employed to interconnect MSs formed in adjacent planar Josephson junctions.